-Both the Trust ICT Manager will be responsible for ensuring that the Trust and School's infrastructure/network is as safe and secure as is reasonably possible and that policies and procedures approved within this policy are implemented.
+The Trust ICT department will be responsible for ensuring that the Trust and School's infrastructure/network is as safe and secure as is reasonably possible and that policies and procedures approved within this policy are implemented.

-- All users will have clearly defined access rights to ICT systems. - All users will be provided with a username and password by ICT support who will keep an up-to-date record of users and their usernames.
-Users will not be required to regularly change their password (in line with guidance on From the National Cyber Security Centre (NCSC) and the Cyber Essentials program) but will be expected to have a complex password. - Where younger users are not able to have a complex password, their account will be very limited in their access privileges so ensure privacy and compliance with the Data Protection Policy. - Users will be made responsible for the security of their username and password, must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security. - In the event of the Trust ICT Manager (or other member of the IT Support Team) needing to switch off the filtering for any reason, or for any user, this must be logged and carried out by a process that is agreed by the Headteacher/Principal. - Requests from staff for sites to be removed from the filtered list will be considered by the Trust ICT Manager. - ICT technical staff regularly monitor and record the activity of users on the ICT systems and users are made aware of this in the Acceptable Use Agreement. - Remote management tools are used by staff to control workstations and view users' activity. - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, workstations, handheld devices etc from accidental or malicious attempts which might threaten the security of the systems and data. - Guest users may be granted a temporary log in or guest account if agreed by the Trust ICT Manager. - Personal use of the ICT systems should be limited to what may be deemed reasonable.
-The services are provided predominantly for education purposes. - Neither staff nor students should install programmes, run scripts or other software on workstations, portable devices, or servers, without the prior express permission of the Trust ICT Manager.
+- All users will have clearly defined access rights to ICT systems. - All users will be provided with a username and password by the Trust ICT team who will keep an up-to-date record of users and their usernames.
+Users will not be required to regularly change their password (in line with guidance from the National Cyber Security Centre (NCSC) and the Cyber Essentials program) but will be expected to have a complex password. - Where younger users are not able to have a complex password, their account will be very limited in their access privileges to ensure privacy and compliance with the Data Protection Policy. - Users will be made responsible for the security of their username and password, must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security. - Users are aware that all ICT services are monitored and filtered and logs will be made available to Trust Leaders or School Senior Leaders in the event of misconduct or policy breaches.

-- The ICT infrastructure and individual workstations are protected by up-to-date anti-virus software. - Personal data (as defined by the Data Protection Act 2018) must not be sent over the internet or taken off school premises or from school systems.
-Where there is an educational reason to pass personal details to a third party this will be logged and approved by the Data Protection Officer (DPO) and Trust IT Manager only.
+- Users are aware that school devices are actively monitored for safeguarding purposes.
+Safeguarding concerns will be made available to the Designated Safeguarding Leads. - In the event of the Trust ICT Manager (or other member of the IT Support Team) needing to switch off the filtering for any reason, or for any user, this must be logged and carried out by a process that is agreed by the Headteacher/Principal/Trust CEO. - Requests from staff for sites to be removed from the filtered list will be considered by the Trust ICT Manager. - ICT technical staff regularly monitor and record the activity of users on the ICT systems and users are made aware of this in the Acceptable Use Agreement. - Remote management tools are used by staff to control workstations and view users' activity. - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, workstations, handheld devices etc from accidental or malicious attempts which might threaten the security of the systems and data. - Guest users may be granted a temporary log in or guest account if agreed by the Trust ICT Manager. - Personal use of the ICT systems should be limited to what may be deemed reasonable.
+The services are provided predominantly for education purposes. - Neither staff nor students should install programmes, run scripts or other software on workstations, portable devices, or servers, without the prior express permission of the Trust ICT Manager. - The ICT infrastructure and individual workstations are protected by up-to-date anti-virus software. - The Trust ICT team ensures that all critical systems and data are regularly backed up, and that backups are encrypted, tested periodically, and stored in a separate physical or cloud environment to prevent unauthorised access. - Personal data (as defined by the Data Protection Act 2018) must not be sent over the internet or taken off school premises or from school systems.
+Where there is an educational reason to pass personal details to a third party this will be logged and approved by the Data Protection Officer (DPO) and Trust ICT Manager only.